narcissawright/melancholy/README.md

 ##### Serendipity system.
 Maybe?
 - Gimmick!
 (NES) had a score system that accounted for all drops.
 I want to use a system like this to avoid RNG.
 Essentially it is a predictable generator of numbers that are used for all "random" events.
 A good player could utilize this to their advantage.
 It must be visible or "readable" somehow while playing so you can re-sync yourself if you end up with the wrong value.

-##### Items
-- Healing items.
-Green apples, other stuff.

-##### Desire Paths
+##### Desire Paths `Grass/flowers not done, but the paths are functional.`
-- Create dirt paths by walking on the same path repeatedly.
+- Create dirt paths by walking on the same grass patch repeatedly.
-- Current not saving this to hard drive but I will
-- Won't affect gameplay, I think.
+- Persistent Data between sessions.
+- Currently just an aesthetic thing.
 - Should determine where flora should grow too.

+#### Shop
+- Shopkeeper named Esoterica, present in some levels.
+- idk if I will add gold/money or use jewels as currency.

 #### `Maybe?`
 - Swimming
 - Ladder climb
 - Stairs
-- Shop (shopkeeper named Esoterica?)
-- Keys
 - Status (Poisoned etc)
 - Double Jump
 - Wall Jump